angad52/packet-sniffing-MITM/README.md

 ***sudo python arp_spoofing.py***

-Enter "Target IP" and "Gateway IP".
+Enter "Target IP" and "Gateway IP" and hit enter.

 To check the gateway ip enter ***route -n*** in terminal.

 ***sudo python packet_sniffer.py***

-Enter the "Interface" on which you want to perform the MITM.
+Enter the "Interface" on which you want to perform the MITM and hit enter.

+***Congratulation now you are MITM and see what your target surfing and username and passwords.***